 Quantitative Metrics are the key performance metrics of the supply chain and span end-to-end supply chain functions across Plan-Source-Make -Deliver- Enable process elements based on the APICS Supply Chain Council Supply Chain Operation Reference (SCOR) model.
 This model includes 250 SCOR metrics organized in a hierarchical (and codified) structure from organization level 1 to process level 2 to a diagnostic level 3.

-Following CMP performance benchmarking training, customer data sharing, and production of a Performance Benchmarking Report generated by PriceWaterhouseCooper (PwC), the circled metrics are an illustration of a supplier’s performance improvement path that aligns with its customer’s (or global competitors’) unique supply performance levels.
+Following CMP performance benchmarking training, customer data sharing, and production of a Performance Benchmarking Report generated by a third-party provider, the circled metrics are an illustration of a supplier’s performance improvement path that aligns with its customer’s (or global competitors’) unique supply performance levels.
 The last column represents the supplier’s performance gaps that the suppliers must close through applying identified leading, emerging, and best practice solutions.
 When customer input data is not available, the reports conveys a supplier’s relative global competitiveness.

 Qualitative Cross-enterprise Operational Maturity